tdviet/fedcloudclient-old/docs/usage.rst

-Using fedcloudclient as command-lien client
+Using fedcloudclient as command-line client
 ===========================================

-**fedcloudclient** has four groups of commands: **"fedcloud token"** for interactions with EGI CheckIn and access tokens, **"fedcloud endpoint"** for interactions with GOCDB (and site endpoints according to GOCDB), **"fedcloud site"** for manipulation with site configurations, and **"fedcloud openstack"** or **"fedcloud openstack-int"** for performing Openstack commands on sites.
+**fedcloudclient** has four groups of commands: **"fedcloud token"** for interactions with EGI CheckIn and access tokens, **"fedcloud endpoint"** for interactions with GOCDB (and site endpoints according to GOCDB), **"fedcloud site"** for manipulations with site configurations, and **"fedcloud openstack"** or **"fedcloud openstack-int"** for performing Openstack commands on sites.

 Authentication